-You will suffer from more complications if you keep consuming gluten and have tested positive for celiac disease.
-These complications are infertility, osteoporosis, weight loss, multiple sclerosis (MS), anemia, nutritional deficiencies, and neurological conditions (4).
+You may suffer from more complications if you keep consuming gluten and have tested positive for celiac disease.
+These complications can include infertility, osteoporosis, weight loss, multiple sclerosis (MS), anemia, nutritional deficiencies, and neurological conditions (4).

 However, these symptoms are associated with other conditions.
 For example, digestive problems are also a symptom of anemia or tiredness (7).
 So, it would be best if you went to your doctor for assessment and more accurate results.

 The two most common tests conducted to help determine if you have this condition are blood tests and biopsy from the small intestine (7).
 Even so, experts reveal that doctors have a hard time diagnosing celiac disease.
-A study even revealed 80% of individuals have celiac disease and are unaware (7).
+A study even revealed 80% of individuals in the study who had celiac disease were unaware (7).

 Non-Celiac Gluten Sensitivity

-Although most people test for celiac disease, they do not test positive.
+When some people test for celiac disease, they do not test positive.
 However, they still react negatively whenever they eat any gluten food.
-This may occur because you have non-celiac gluten sensitivity or gluten intolerance.
+This may occur because they have non-celiac gluten sensitivity or gluten intolerance.